 Rohan’s father Bhairav Singh from Udaan is one of the worst fathers ever in the history of Indian cinema.
-HE shows no sense of love or emotion towards his son and puts him through so much difficulty as a teenager that Rohan finds it hard to even properly breathe.
+He shows no sense of love or emotion towards his son and puts him through so much difficulty as a teenager that Rohan finds it hard to even breathe properly.
 In the garb of discipline, Bhairav makes his son Rohan go through something which can be cited as nothing less than personal hell.
 Mustering all the courage, Rohan breaks free from the evil clutches of his father to live the life of his dreams, live a life as a free man.

 5. Gully Boy (2019, Hindi)